React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

 ```
 Will launch the compiled production version without the demoIOC's and styleguide

-Initially to check that everything is working only bring up the production version with the demos and help by running
+**Initially to check that everything is working only bring up the production version with the demos and help by running:**

 ```bash
 docker-compose -f docker-compose-prod-with-demoioc.yml up